andreicuceu/vega/README.rst

 .. code-block:: console

-    $ cd Vega
+    $ cd vega
-    $ pip install -r requirements.txt
     $ pip install -e .

 If you want to run the sampler you will need `Polychord`_.
-Instructions can be found `here`_, and will be added to this repo soon.
+Older instructions for Cori at NERSC can be found `here`_.
+Instructions for Perlmutter will be added soon.
+If you have any problems or questions about the sampler please raise an issue.

 .. _tarball: https://github.com/andreicuceu/Vega/tarball/master
 .. _Polychord: https://github.com/PolyChord/PolyChordLite